biodataprog/GEN220_2023/docs/Assignments/HW1.md

 cd GEN220_data
 ```
 Look around in the folder.
 Go into the `tabular` folder where I've stored some tab or comma delimited data.
+1. Uncompress a file with gunzip
+2. Count the number of lines some of these files (`wc -l`)